Emarioo/BetterThanBatch/README.md

 I shall spend time on examples, documentation and most importantly proper testing.

+## Where is the focus
+- Small but useful standard library (graphics, audio, file formats, networking)
+- Fast compiler with a smooth user experience.
+You don't need to setup a project folder and a build system to compile a single file.
+- Code execution at compile time.
+- Cross platform (not in focus yet but will be)

 ## Features
 - #import to divide your code into multiple files
 - #include to tokenize a file and transfer the tokens into another file.
 - Polymorphism in structs, functions and methods (there are some bugs in advances scenarios)
 - Function and operator overloading
 - x64 code generator (object files)
+- Compiling with debug information (Windows only)
 - Linking with C/C++ functions from libraries and object files (symbols and relocations)
 - #define, #multidefine and #undef (macros/defines are recursive)
 - #ifdef (exactly like C)